geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

 26. After you create the entry on the SharePoint list, switch back to the browser tab containing the flow (the tab name will have changed to **Run History | Power Automate**).

-27. On the top of the screen you should hopefully see a message indicating **Your flow ran successfully**, and next to each step in the flow you will see **green check marks**.
+27. On the top of the screen, you should hopefully see a message indicating **Your flow ran successfully**, and next to each step in the flow you will see **green check marks**.
 Keep this tab open.

 28. To verify whether the flow sent an email to the **MOD Administrator**, you should check the user’s Inbox in Outlook to see whether an email was received.